holographicSol/communicator/COMMUNICATOR_0/README.md

 Communicator - Written by Benjamin Jack Cullen

-A Very Powerful Universal Communications Tool - Project in early development.
+A Very Powerful Communications Tool - Project in early development.

-Communicator is capable of communicating with any address/domain-name running and or not running a Communicator, this makes the Communicator very powerful and truly universal.
+Communicator is capable of communicating with any IPv4 Address running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.

-Communicator has the potential to communicate with you even if your on Mars.
-Providing the Martians have internet, connected to us.

-The Communicator is a Decentralized communications tool.
-Communicate to potentially anything, anywhere, anytime, directly.

 The Communicator is a very powerful Communications Tool.
 The Communicator is not a place to meet people, it not a chat lobby or meeting place and is certainly not a chat app.

-Communicator may require port forwarding to receive incoming communications depending on your router's settings, however outgoing payloads should be fine under normal default network configurations.
+Communicate with Machines and Humanoids.
+MAC support upcoming.

 Communicator Standard Communication:
 1. Messages encrypted with AES-256 32 bytes shared key.